klkkong/sphere/doc/sphinx/cfd.rst

 During the `Jacobi iterative solution procedure`_ :math:`f_1` remains constant, while :math:`f_2` changes value.
-For this reason, :math:`f_1` is found only at the first iteration, while :math:`f_2` is updated every time.
+For this reason, :math:`f_1` is found only during the first iteration, while :math:`f_2` is updated every time.
 The value of the forcing function is found as:

 .. math::
     f = f_1 - f_2